Finding Eigenvalues the Rupert Way: The Evans function for systems on unbounded domains

-For a complete derivation of the above equation the reader is referred to Section 3 in Way \cite{WAY2009}.

-We develop Way's method first for an example where the dynamical system is defined on $\mathbb{C}^2$, where the low dimension will allow some geometric intuition.
-This geometric intuition is useful for the proof of the general technique, and much of the argument remains the same once we introduce determinant bundle for systems of larger dimension.
-A well studied example of a system on $\mathbb{C}^2$ with the assumptions above is the bi-stable system:
+We develop the method of geometric phase first in the case where the dynamical system is defined on $\mathbb{C}^2$, where the low dimension allows geometric intuition.
+This intuition is useful in proving the general technique, and much of the argument is identical for systems of larger dimension once we introduce determinant bundle.
+The reader can consider the scalar bistable equation as a typical example of a PDE for which $\mathcal{L}-\lambda=0$ defines a system on $\mathbb{C}^2$ satisfying the Hypotheses \ref{hyp:wave} and \ref{hyp:split}:

-Any non-zero solution to the system (\ref{eq:bistable}) on $\mathbb{C}^2$ will have a projection onto the Hopf bundle $S^{3}$ by normalization.
-Way proposed a numerical method to link the winding in the geometric phase induced by the projection of a solution in the $\mathbb{C}^2$ system to the multiplicity of eigenvalues for $\mathcal{L}$ - this method follows several steps.